Parent Sport I — Ref: LIGER-PS-001

 Disputed Descendants & Known Heresies

-1. Angry Birds (digital) — condemned by BOARS: "Projection must be lived in the flesh.
+1. Angry Birds (digital) — condemned by LIGER: "Projection must be lived in the flesh.
 Pixels cannot descend."

 2. Beer Pong — rejected for violating the Principle of Contestual Purity (too much opponent interference; not enough despair).